16 Oct Have you Booked your Church Camp or Retreat for 2024?

-As our communities look forward to post-pandemic life, churches are now working through how to best strengthen their communities.
-Many churches have experienced growth as they re-gather, whilst others have not.
+As our communities moved on to post-pandemic life, churches are now working through how to best strengthen their communities.
+Many churches have recently experienced growth as they re-gathered, whilst others have not.
 Some church communities have grown closer relationships as they walk and support each other through the challenges of the pandemic.
-Then there are other churches who report that they have not yet fully re-gathered their communities at this time.

-Regardless of which category of “re-gathering” a church may fall in, leaders still desire to plan for the future.
-Plan for the best ways to nurture their community’s faith.
-So then, what can churches do to intentionally support, refresh, and rebuild community?
+Regardless of the rate of growth, your church community needs to plan for the best ways to nurture their community’s faith.
+So then, what can churches do to intentionally support, refresh, and build community?

-Here are three ways for churches to re-build community in 2022:
+Here are three ways for churches to build community in 2024:

 - Church camps,

 - Spiritual retreats, and

 In a 2017 report commissioned by Christian Venues Association through the National Church Life Survey, showed that 58% of people experienced a strengthening or nurturing of their faith from a Christian camp, conference, or spiritual retreat they attended.
 Furthermore, building Church community/relationships (39%), and time away to focus on God (37%), were the second and third place survey responses respectively.